RadoslawOsinskiMctRO/MarkatplaceSaaSHackathon/05-Metered-API - Day 2.md

    1. Dimension as metric of number of API Call e.g. 100 events costs 0$
    2. Dimension for man-hours e.g. 1h cost 0$
    3. Dimension for undefined activities e.g. 1 event cost 0$
+   4. Use Metered API endpoint to check how many events was sent to Marketplace - you can use postman tool

 _Hint_: Check [MeteredAPI implementation](https://github.com/Azure/Commercial-Marketplace-SaaS-Accelerator/blob/main/src/SaaS.SDK.Services/Services/MeteredBillingAPIService.cs) inside SaaS Accelerator and how that can be re-used.